jgm/pandoc/doc/lua-filters.md

 :   The name used to involve the filter.
 This value can be used
     to find files relative to the script file.
 This variable is also set in custom writers.

+`PANDOC_STATE`
+:   The state shared by all readers and writers.
+It is used by
+    pandoc to collect and pass information.
+The value of this variable is of type [CommonState](#type-ref-CommonState) and
+    is read-only.

 # Pandoc Module